Gonzih/simple-irr-by-bot/README.md

 # irr_by_notify

-A Clojure library designed to ... well, that part is up to you.
+A Simple Clojure bot for irr.by ads.

 ## Usage

-FIXME
+lein run

 ## License